 Reading time: 1 min

-Due to the favourable climate and the excellent composition of the soil, olive oil production has traditionally spread along the Adriatic coast since Roman times.
+Due to the favourable climate and the soil's excellent composition, olive oil production in Croatia has traditionally spread along the Adriatic coast since Roman times.

-The most important olive regions are - Istria, Kvarner and Dalmatia.
+The most important olive regions in Croatia are - Istria, Kvarner and Dalmatia.

-Currently, in Croatia, we can find around 3.5 million trees that cover a surface just below 20,000 hectares.
+In Croatia, we can find around 3.5 million trees that cover a surface just below 20,000 hectares.
 The most olive groves are up to 50 years of age, followed by younger than ten years and by those up to 30 years.
 A small part is over century-old olive trees.
-There are 21,630 olive farms and 154 mills.